ajclarkin/neovim-config/README.md

 ## Config Reference

 The best reference I have found so far is the series of tutorials by [@vyrrho](https://github.com/vhyrro) on youtube.
+I've also broken the plugins out into their own files within lua/plugins/ in keeping with typecraft on youtube.

 ## Vim Movements